- Deadly Premonition 2: A Blessing in Disguise

 The more mundane aspects of the original game make a return as well, so York has to shave and shower regularly as well as change his suit, and of course keep track of his hunger and sleep gauges.
 I haven’t found a fishing minigame yet, but there is a stone-skipping minigame and you can also go bowling once you get the crazy old lady at the local restaurant/bowling alley to let you use the only lane.

 That being said, I should point out there is apparently some clumsy handling of transgender issues later on in the game, which is very unfortunate even though it surely was not intended as malicious (I am definitely not an expert when it comes to such issues, but by most accounts I’ve seen, SWERY did a decent job handling trans characters in The Missing).
 York also occasionally does these vaguely uncomfortable vocal impressions of Houngan, the voodoo spirit who serves as his guide of sorts.
 Again, I don’t think it was meant to be offensive, but it’s still not ideal.
-I’m not here to judge the game or its writers for these things, I just want to bring them up so you can make your own judgement whether they bother you or not.

 UPDATE: The first patch addressed some but not all of the issues, removing the most egregious parts of the (unvoiced) dialogue in the scenes that have been brought up.
 There is still work to do, but this was at least a step in the right direction.

 What isn’t a step in the right direction is… everything else in this game, to be brutally honest.
 The pacing is all over the place, not just in the modern day segments but also in Le Carré.
 Completing the first chapter took me eight and a half hours, and in that time I only investigated two locations in the real world and one in the otherworld (like the original, Deadly Premonition 2 contains these action segments in the otherworld, but I’ll get to that in a second) and watched a handful of story cutscenes.